oliverlai55/Nerdmaster/readme.md

 * [Task Runner](#task-runner)

 ## Project Overview
 Nerdmaster is a copy of an internal app I initiated during my internship at Big Nerd Ranch, a software development firm.
 The internal app is officially named Nerdmaster Project Frontend.
 It is an HTML5 web app that runs in React.js.
 The front-end project serves as the user interactive portion of a larger project (Nerdmaster) that aggregates all slides from conference talks.
-Big Nerd Ranch employees have the ability to either search or upload slides via a centralized location.
+Users have the ability to either search or upload slides via a centralized location.
 I am currently in the process of changing the backend API endpoints so that I will not be relying on servers at Big Nerd Ranch.
 As a result, some functionalities will not be working at the moment.

+Nerdmaster is currently deployed on Heroku at [https://bnr-nerdmaster.herokuapp.com](https://bnr-nerdmaster.herokuapp.com/).

 ### iOS, Android, and Browser Support
-This project is accessible across iOS, Android and modern web browsers.
+This project is not accessible on iOS and Android.
+It is only accessible across modern web browsers.

 ### One-Page App
-Nerdmaster Intern Project Frontend is a one-page app, meaning the browser only loads the index.html file directly.
+Nerdmaster is a one-page app, meaning the browser only loads the index.html file directly.
 Other "views" are dynamically injected into the page via ajax and React components.

 ## Installation
 1. Clone repo.